ueberdosis/tiptap/docs/api/editor.md

 ```

 ### injectCSS
-By default, tiptap injects [a little bit of CSS](https://github.com/ueberdosis/tiptap/tree/main/packages/core/src/style.ts).
+By default, Tiptap injects [a little bit of CSS](https://github.com/ueberdosis/tiptap/tree/main/packages/core/src/style.ts).
 With `injectCSS` you can disable that.

 ```js
 import { Editor } from '@tiptap/core'